 Lisbon is also a wonderful place for book lovers.
 The city is home to a number of famed authors, like Fernando Pessoa and José Saramago, among many others.

 Immerse yourself in the culture by perusing the town’s book shops and reading some local literature.
-There are many great bookstores, but Bertrand Books And Music (known as the oldest bookstore in the world) and Ferin Bookstore are both good places to start.
+There are many great bookstores around town to explore.

 Another great thing about Lisbon is its accessibility to day trips.
 There are many to choose from, but two of the best are to Sintra and Cascais.